 Long story short – positive philosophy isn’t about theorizing in ways that make us feel better by simply giving us counter-narratives to yell in the face of dominant ones.
 It’s not about collecting good feelings when we can claim to know what is right.

-Instead, it’s about renouncing the common “fear the unknown” and even a fear being wrong, It’s about rejecting the will and desire for certainty.
+Instead, it’s about renouncing the common “fear of the unknown” and even a fear being wrong, It’s about rejecting the will and desire for certainty.

 Positive philosophy is about developing the capacity for positive affective experiences while exploring and creating new ways of understanding from a place of not-knowing.